breakponchito/DominicanWorkShopParticipant/module_03_expose_api_rest/README.md

 }
 ```

 As you can see from the example, the first thing we need is to create our jakarta.ws.rs.client.Client implementation.
 To do that, we need to use the class jakarta.ws.rs.client.ClientBuilder and call the method newClient() this will return an instance for the Client class.
 Then we need to provide the target URL that we want to consume using the method target() passing the URI of the RESTful web service.
-The target() method will return a jakarta.ws.rs.client.WebTarget instance, then we need to invoke que method request() from the WebTarget, this will return a jakarta.ws.rs.client.Invocation.Builder interface.
+The target() method will return a jakarta.ws.rs.client.WebTarget instance, then we need to invoke que method request() from the WebTarget, this will return a jakarta.ws.rs.client.Invocation.Builder interface instance.
 For the GET service we need to call the get() method from the Builder interface, and the result will be wrapped using the jakarta.ws.rs.core.Response class.
 To read the result message, we call the method readEntity() from the Response instance adding the value of the returning result, in this case String class.

 For the POST service we need to call the post() method, for this method we need to indicate the jakarta.ws.rs.client.Entity and the Class to wrap the result of the service call.
 For the first parameter, we call the entity() method from Entity class, that needs two values, the content message, and the MediaType defined from the service to consume content MediaType.TEXT_PLAIN in this case.
 For the second parameter of the post method we will use the Response class as the wrapper to save the result of the service call.
 Finally, we read the result using the method readEntity() and adding the String class to get the message.